-This blog is written by CoachingOurselves co-founder Jonathan Gosling (Emeritus Professor of Leadership Studies at the University of Exeter).
+This article is written by CoachingOurselves co-founder Jonathan Gosling (Emeritus Professor of Leadership Studies at the University of Exeter).
 Please read on for a fantastic take on the importance of CoachingOurselves and how to make this a valuable tool for managers.
-Click here to read more on Jonathan’s CoachingOurselves module Reflection!
+Discover Jonathan’s CoachingOurselves topic on Reflection.

 Thinking more deeply about managing